gitslide/app/README.md

 # Usage

-Build from many files

-    .apicra/build.bat
+## START

-Split, Merge many md to one html
+Split content from MD, Merge to to one html

     node combine.js